shaqdev/SystemsEngineering/OperatingSystems/Udacity/Introduction_OS/P2L1/README.md

 			2. Run SCHEDULING algorithm to choose which process from ready state processes should dispatch to the CPU.
 			3. DISPATCH the process on to CPU and switch to its context.

-		- The CPU scheduling should be efficient and take minimum cycles to avoid overhead and incrase latency and decrease performance.
+		- The CPU scheduling should be efficient and take minimum cycles to avoid overhead and increase latency and decrease performance.

 V14 : How often do we RUN SCHEDULER?
 		- It determines how long does process running on CPU.